tquangdo/aws-organization-sso-demo/README.md

 - click `Logging > Management console`
 ![3](screenshots/3.png)
 - => can login SSO at username=`Logging` by `Super-User`.
 At top right corner: Federated user=`AWSReservedSSO_SecurityAudit_xxx`
-- At Dashboard can access full services like `Super-User`
+- at Dashboard can access full services like `Super-User`